keptn/keptn.github.io/content/docs/0.16.x/integrations/action_provider/index.md

 A default deployment manifest is provided in the keptn-service-template-go template, see: [deploy/service.yaml](https://github.com/keptn-sandbox/keptn-service-template-go/blob/master/deploy/service.yaml).

-* Change the deployment manifest for your *action-provider* and the apply it to the Kubernetes cluster where Keptn is running:
+* Change the deployment manifest for your *action-provider* and then apply it to the Kubernetes cluster where Keptn is running:

 ```console
 kubectl apply -f service.yaml -n keptn